opendatasoft/slate/source/includes/_fields_specification.md

 ### Returns

-The list of fields configuration items, exposed as [processor objects](#the-processor-object).
+The list of field configuration items, exposed as [processor objects](#the-processor-object).

 ## Add a field configuration item to a dataset